Current Location Today

 Welcome Everybody

-Hello - Welcome to my Blog.
-This Blog is to provide a virtual diary my travels and experiences whilst I strive to photograph wildlife and nature throughout Australia and aboard.
-I hope you find the Blog interesting and the content and images cause you to reflect on how important it is preserve natural places and their inhabitants.
+Hello - Welcome.
+The purpose of this site is to document my experiences photographing wildlife and nature throughout Australia and abroad.
+I hope you find the content interesting and educational, and the images cause you to reflect on how important it is preserve natural places and their inhabitants.

 For me photography of the natural world is more than just pretty settings and cuddly animal photos.
 It's a concern for the environment and the earth all living creatures must share.